-Othello is one of Shakespeare’s bloodiest, grittiest tragedies and the creative team’s take on it offers visual, visceral displays of both.
+Othello is one of Shakespeare’s bloodiest, grittiest tragedies and the creative team’s take on it offers visceral displays of both.
 Designer Georgia Lowe has produced a stark, bare set flanked on all sides by glaring strip lighting and rows of tightly positioned lights hanging above the space.
-Set pieces are nothing more than the basics and are removed as soon as their function is over, leaving us always with this void space which Lighting Designer Matthew Graham transforms entirely with lighting – interrogative full-wattage accompanies the most probing of scenes while moments of inner angst are played under dimmed, flickering lights for moments of inner angst.
+Set pieces are nothing more than the basics and are removed as soon as their function is over, leaving us always with this void space which Lighting Designer Matthew Graham transforms entirely with lighting – interrogative full-wattage accompanies the most probing of scenes and dimmed, flickering lights for moments of inner angst.

 The very best thing about this production is how natural it feels to 2018.
 The language is certainly Shakespeare’s but the cast put such a spin on it that it feels wholly relatable and easy.
 There are some more heavy-handed moments of modernisation, with an indulgently extended scene of drunken bawdiness which I wouldn’t miss were it to be scrapped, but this is engaging and well conceived Shakespeare in performance; two and a half hours of deception and tragedy played with contemporary flair and gritty, accomplished performances – catch it if you can.

 This production of Othello is presented by English Touring Theatre, Oxford Playhouse and Shakespeare at the Tobacco Factory.
 It plays at Harrogate Theatre until September 29th 2018 and you can find tickets here.
 The show then continues to tour until November 24th 2018 and information about venues and tickets can be found here.